-Proceed like any leafy green vegetable, like algae or spinach.
+Proceed like any leafy green vegetable, such as algae or spinach.
 You can combine it with a little bit of potato or oats to give it a creamier texture.

-Interestingly enough, you can also make lettuce infusions and drink them a little before going to bed.
+Interestingly enough, you can also make lettuce infusions and drink them before going to bed.

-In the recipe above, we suggested oats to add to your soup.
+In the recipe above, we suggested adding oats to your soup.
 This grain is not only very nutritious but also helps you regulate your nervous system.
 It contains a substance called avenin, which has sedative properties.
-Oats are also rich in B vitamins, magnesium, and Omega 3 fatty acids.
+Oats are also rich in B vitamins, magnesium and Omega 3 fatty acids.

-We suggest combining it with pumpkin in this simple recipe, a vegetable that will help you keep your glucose levels regular for several hours, which will contribute to continuous rest.
+We suggest combining them with pumpkin in this simple recipe, a vegetable that will help you keep your glucose levels regular for several hours, which will contribute to continuous rest.

 You can make a stir-fry with a little bit of oil and add pieces of pumpkin and any other vegetables.
 Boil it with oats for 15 minutes.

-The best way to keep the doctor away is by eating an apple a day, as the saying goes.
+The best way to keep the doctor away is by eating an apple a day.
 If you cannot do it during the day, nighttime is a good time to eat this fruit.
-Alternatively, it is not suggested to eat other fruit because they make sleep difficult because of their acidity or sweetness.
+Furthermore, it’s not suggested to eat other fruits because they make sleep difficult due to their acidity or sweetness.